 Remove Any Trace of Mildew as Soon as Possible

 If the floor begins to develop mildew stains, address the issue right away.
 Mix oxygen bleach solution in a bucket and pour it over the entire floor.
-Scrub the floor after 10 minutes using a light abrasive sponge.
-Rinse the throughly bleach with water.
+Scrub the floor after 10 minutes using a fine abrasive sponge.
+Rinse the bleach thoroughly with water.